Below are some of the most Frequently Asked Questions I've received over the years. If you cannot find your answers here, feel free to contact us.

 This varies quite a bit and depends on many factors.
 New designs tend to get pushed aside if I am getting orders from older designs.
 For this reason, it can be a long wait even for something fairly easy to build.

 Yes, I ship worldwide.
 I love to see photos or videos of the costume in action in some other part of the world.
-If I like the photo a lot, I might even put it on the website.

 Most are.
 Beginner vacuum forming plastic like styrene can be brittle, especially with a little UV exposure.
 But I use ABS now because it can be cast thin and light and is nearly unbreakable.
 And because you can form it fairly thin, you capture more detail.
 If you bend styrene, it will break at some point.
 If you bend ABS really far, it might stay bent, but you can just bend it back into position.
 It is rigid yet flexible with the right design so it can flex to fit any body shape.